Urban Transportation Council

 - meeting Canada's challenges and commitments to environmental sustainability.

 Meetings of the Council are open to any interested parties and membership is by appointment of individuals from TAC member agencies and companies.

 There are currently three standing committees of the Urban Transportation Council:

-The current Chair and Vice-chair of the Council are David McCusker and Sabbir Saiyed.
+The current Chair and Vice-chair of the Council are Sabbir Saiyed and Lisa Salsberg.